 Prior to the construction of Glen Canyon Dam, periodic large-magnitude storm events would flood the Colorado River and deposit fluvial sediment onto high-elevation terraces.
+Wind also transported sediment from the active river channel onto the high-elevation terraces and helped to maintain the sediment deposits (Draut 2012).
 The deposited sediment buried and protected evidence of past human activity within the floodplain of the river.
-However, the dam's closure in 1964 trapped most of the sand that would have been transported into the Glen Canyon and Grand Canyon reaches of the Colorado River, and operations reduced the magnitudes of annual peak flows, which determine the elevation of the area scoured by high flows and at which new sand can be deposited.
-These changes decreased the renewal of sediment to high-elevation terraces downstream of the dam.
-With limited rejuvenation of sand, erosion can expose archaeological sites found along the riparian zone of the river.
+However, the dam's closure in 1963 trapped most of the sand that would have been transported into the Glen Canyon and Grand Canyon reaches of the Colorado River, and operations reduced the magnitudes of annual peak flows and increased the magnitudes and durations of low flows (baseflows).
+The decrease in magnitude of sediment-rich peak flows has lowered the elevation of the area scoured by high flows and at which new sand can be deposited.
+The increase in elevation and duration of low flows has promoted the expansion of riparian vegetation onto bare sand (Sankey et al. 2015) and has limited the duration of time sand is dry and subaerially exposed, both of which reduce the wind's ability to transport sediment (East et al. 2016; Draut 2012; Draut and Rubin 2008).
+These changes decreased the renewal of sediment to high-elevation terraces downstream of the dam (East et al. 2016).
+With limited rejuvenation of sand, landscapes and archaeological sites are more prone to erosion, which can expose sites found along the riparian zone of the river (East et al. 2016; Collins et al. 2016; Sankey and Draut 2014).

-In 2008, researchers found that, under the right conditions, sediment deposited along the riverbank above the elevation of normal operational flows can be transported by the wind and deposited on high-elevation terraces, many of which contain archaeological sites.
-This wind-blown sediment is thought to help stabilize archaeological sites on these high-elevation terraces.
-It was observed that this transfer of sediment occurred primarily in the spring months, when a reduced amount of rainfall and strong winds create optimal conditions for wind-blown sediment transport (Draut and Rubin 2008).
-A wind transport metric was developed based on principles identified by Draut and Rubin (2008).
-It is noted that the extent to which this process could stabilize cultural resources is unknown.
+Sediment deposited along the riverbank above the elevation of normal operational flows and below the elevation of peak operational flows can be transported by the wind and deposited onto high-elevation terraces, many of which contain archaeological sites (East et al. 2016).
+This windblown sediment can make the landscape less vulnerable to erosion from rainfall-runoff processes and can potentially increase the preservation potential of archaeological sites on these high-elevation terraces (East et al. 2016).
+It has been observed that the optimal annual timeframe for this transfer of sediment is in the spring months, when a reduced amount of rainfall and strong winds create conditions for windblown sediment transport (Draut and Rubin 2008).
+A wind transport metric was developed based on principles identified by Draut and Rubin (2008) to address the possibility of systemwide benefits to archaeological sites located on these higher terraces.